Conformal Prediction for Long-Tailed Classification: Abstract

 \section{Abstract}

 Many real-world classification problems, such as plant identification, have extremely long-tailed class distributions.
 In order for prediction sets to be useful in such settings, they should \emph{(i) provide good class-conditional coverage}, ensuring that rare classes are not systematically omitted from the prediction sets, and \emph{(ii) be a reasonable size}, allowing users to easily verify candidate labels.
-Unfortunately, existing conformal prediction methods, when applied to the long-tailed setting, force practitioners to make a binary choice between small sets with poor class-conditional coverage or sets with very good class-conditional coverage but that are extremely large.
-We propose methods with marginal coverage guarantees that smoothly trade off between set size and class-conditional coverage.
-First, we introduce a new conformal score function called prevalence-adjusted softmax that targets macro-coverage, a relaxed notion of class-conditional coverage.
+Unfortunately, existing conformal prediction methods, when applied to the long-tailed setting, force practitioners to make a binary choice between small sets with poor class-conditional coverage or sets that have very good class-conditional coverage but are extremely large.
+We propose methods with marginal coverage guarantees that smoothly trade off set size and class-conditional coverage.
+First, we introduce a new conformal score function called prevalence-adjusted softmax that optimizes for macro-coverage, defined as the average class-conditional coverage across classes.
 Second, we propose a new procedure that interpolates between marginal and class-conditional conformal prediction by linearly interpolating their conformal score thresholds.
 We demonstrate our methods on Pl@ntNet-300K and iNaturalist-2018, two long-tailed image datasets with 1,081 and 8,142 classes, respectively.